Cwall4/credit_risk/README.md

 "credit_risk_resampling(Challenge_v2).ipynb" offers the more complete analysis, and (with some qualifiers) recommends the SMOTEENN algorithm.

-The data provided was transformed, and is included in this repository as "challenge_data_encoded.csv.zip".
+The data provided was transformed, and is included in this repository as "challenge_data_encoded.zip".